The journal focuses on field of Hematopoietic stem cell transplantation and cell therapies.

-As BLOOD CELL THERAPY adheres to the definition of Conflicts of Interest set up by ICMJE, the Editors ask all authors to submit a completed ICMJE Form for Disclosure of Potential Conflicts of Interest (available at: http://www.icmje.org/coi_disclosure.pdf) at the time of submission.
-Authors must also disclose any potential conflict of interest in relation to the work, including financial interest such as patent, stock, honorarium for consultation or speech) or free or discounted materials.
+As BLOOD CELL THERAPY adheres to the definition of Conflicts of Interest set up by ICMJE, the Editors ask all authors to submit a completed ICMJE Form for Disclosure of Potential Conflicts of Interest (available at: http://www.icmje.org/disclosure-of-interest) at the time of submission.
+One co-author needs to submit one ICMJE form.
+Authors must also disclose any Potential Conflict of Interest, including financial interest such as patent, stock, honorarium for consultation or speech) or free or discounted materials.
 For details, see our Editorial Policies.
-If there are no financial conflicts, add the following sentence here: “The authors declare no conflict of interest.”
+If there are no financial conflicts, add the following sentence here: “The authors declare no conflicts of interest.”

 BLOOD CELL THERAPY follows the reference style indicated in the Uniform Requirements for Manuscripts Submitted to Biomedical Journals.

 The style of in-text citation should be put superscript notation without parenthesis: